 - An ongoing, active Bicycle Advisory Committee; - Installation of new multiuse trails and on-street bicycle lanes; - Designation as the 51st Bicycle Friendly Community in America; and, - Designation at the Bronze Level from the League of American Bicyclists for being a bicycle friendly community in 2004 and redesignation in 2006.

-What we've heard...
 There is a need for additional bicycle facilities in Lawrence, Eudora, Baldwin City and Douglas County.

 What is the Lawrence/ Douglas County Bicycle Advisory Committee?